 Harry the Hipster, date unknown but definitely belongs with the '60's stuff-- generic tour poster for this Beat-Hip guy who was famous, more or less, for his rendition "Who Put the Benzedrine in Mrs. Miller's Ovaltine" Orange cardboard stock with graphics imitative of old n "Wanted" poster with photo of Harry looking pretty out of it.
 Space at side for location of gig to be filled in.
 Several copies available, NM $18 each; includes $3 extra shipping charge since this can't be sent rolled.
 Beyond cool, beyond anything...confuse your friends and enemies alike.
 Like a dead cat, this poster is truly a gift beyond price. (*)

 Levi Strauss & Company, 12/10/1966, San Francisco; commemorative poster for the retirement of 16 employees, with artwork by the late Wes Wilson.
 This poster is a large 16.5" x 24" size and is done in the typical style of his Fillmore posters of the period, with classic lettering and a male face at the top, with swirling images all around it, done in pale blue, turquoise medium blue, light and dark gray, black, and silver.
 This is one of Wes' nicest posters (in my opinion) and is probably also HIS RAREST POSTER FROM THE FILLMORE PERIOD.
 Presumably the printing was very limited and it was probably given to Levi Strauss employees who attended the retirement event.
 It was originally illustrated in Art Eureka back in 1968 but I do not recall it being illustrated since.
 This poster is basically impossible to find.
 I bought my collection copy directly from Wes at least 20 years ago, and my recollection is that it was his last copy and I paid him a LOT for it even back them.
 This copy has a few minor condition issues; colors are strong and bright but there are a couple of minor but visible scuff spots in the image, possibly old tape pulls.
 Other than that the overall condition is quite nice.
 Asking $950 for this one.
-Unbelievably, I also have recently acquired a SECOND copy of this super rare poster, basically similar condition and same price. (*)
+Unbelievably, I also have acquired a SECOND copy of this super rare poster, basically similar condition and same price. (*)

 Lee Conklin, Santana, 1970, this is a really cool large format 22" x 32.5" version of Lee Conklin's most famous image, the Santana lion image that graced the Fillmore 134 poster and later became the iconic cover of Santana's first album.
 This oversize version apparently was released in 1970, officially licensed by Columbia Records (Santana's label) and presumably was either sold in head shops or used for promotional purposes.
 I obtained a small roll of these many years ago, and got Lee Conklin to personally sign them at one of the Golden Gate Park poster shows.
 I have not run across them elsewhere.
 Overall condition is a solid VG+; they have minor water rippling and a very light stain at the upper RH margin that you have to look carefully to see.
 I've included 3 illustrations of the front, the reverse, and the signature area of a typical copy; there are minor variations among the individual copies.
 Printed on flat stock.
 These are very cool looking and if I had room I'd frame one and put it up in my own house.
 2 copies available, $200 each. (*)